IndiePass/indiepass-android/README.md

 # Indigenous for Android

-An app with extensions for sharing information to micropub endpoints and reading from microsub endpoints.
+An IndieWeb app with extensions for sharing information to micropub endpoints and reading from microsub endpoints.

 Install from Google Play:
 https://play.google.com/store/apps/details?id=com.indieweb.indigenous